 This ubiquitous weight-loss rule […] was derived by estimation of the energy content of weight lost but it ignores dynamic physiological adaptations to altered body weight that lead to changes of both the resting metabolic rate as well as the energy cost of physical activity.
 Unfortunately, this static weight-loss rule continues to be used for weight-loss counselling and has been misapplied at the population level to predict the effect of policy interventions on obesity prevalence.

-Understanding why the 3500 Calorie rule is a myth isn’t that difficult even to the uninitiated as long as they have expressed some interested in the mathematics of losing weight.
+Understanding why the 3500 Calorie rule for losing weight is a myth isn’t that difficult even to the uninitiated as long as they have expressed some interested in the mathematics of losing weight.
 The basic idea of weight loss science is to induce an imbalance between the energy you receive from food and the energy you expend in your daily activities.

 To visualize this from a math perspective, if I is energy intake and E is energy expenditure, we want I to be less than E on a daily basis: I < E, which would, by the law of energy balance, lead to a reduction in weight as the body compensates the difference E – I by using up energy stored in different body tissues.